 According to the BLS, employment of police and detectives is projected to grow 7 percent by 2026.
 The need for public safety is expected to create more openings for officers, although demand will likely vary depending on location.

 While Unitek EMT does not offer law enforcement training courses, we do offer an accelerated EMT program!
 As an aspiring officer or detective, you might want to acquire some first aid skills.
 Experts in the EMS field educate our students through a combination of traditional learning, simulation training, and workshop-style classes.
 Additionally, we offer a program with several variations to better accommodate our students.

-Our Arizona students can attend American Heart Association (AHA) CPR courses or a stellar EMT Refresher course.
+Our students can attend a stellar EMT Refresher course.
 This course is a combination of the traditional EMT Refresher—it includes all core material—and the NCCP National Registry 20-hour requirements, but it is presented in a 30-hour format.
-Additionally, a BLS course is also offered at the Chandler facility.
+Additionally, a BLS course is also offered at the Tempe facility.